zaunerc/eclipserunnerplugin/README.md

 1. Set new version numer: `$ mvn org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion="1.3.3"`

+1. Update version number of the target artifact to `1.3.3` in `com.eclipserunner.parent/pom.xml`.

 1. Create a new commit: `$ git commit -a -m "Creating release v1.3.3."`

 1. Tag the commit: `$ git tag v1.3.3`